sirex/databot/README.rst

 with all items.

-By default, databot runs all tasks limiting number of items for each task to one, and once whole pipline where run, then continue running all tasks again with all items.
+By default, databot runs all tasks limiting number of items for each task to one, and once whole pipeline is run, then continue running all tasks again with all items.
 This is sort of pipeline warm up.

 This way, if one of your tasks fails, you will see it immediately.

-Pipeline warm up can be controlled with ``--limit`` flag, by default it is ``--limit=1,0``, when ``1`` menas, run each task with single item, and ``0`` menas, run each tasks with all items.
+Pipeline warm up can be controlled with ``--limit`` flag, by default it is ``--limit=1,0``, where ``1`` means, run each task with single item, and ``0`` means, run each tasks with all items.

-You can spacify different warm up strategy, for example ``--limit=0`` means do not warm up and run all items.
+You can specify different warm up strategy, for example ``--limit=0`` means run all items without warming up.
 Another example ``--limit=1,5,10,100,0``, this will run bot with ``1``, ``5``, ``10``, ``100`` items to warm up, and then continues with all other items.

-Since your pipeline will be run multiple times, some times you want to controll how ofter you want a task to run.
+Since your pipeline will be run multiple times, some times you want to control how often you want a task to run.
 For example, usually you start a pipeline with a task, that downloads a starting page:

 .. code-block:: python